jiaolyulu/kineticSculpture/schedule.md

 **8: Apr 16 - Apr 23, 2022**

 Showcasing all project in 1-2 phone booth for 1 week.
+Space is to be decided.

 **9: Spring Show ...**